 Born in Tokyo in 1989.
-Graduated from Department of Moving Images and Performing Arts, Faculty of Art and Communication Evening Division.
+Graduated from Department of Moving Images and Performing Arts, Faculty of Art and Communication Evening Division, Tama Art University.
 He works on photography, video and installation while focusing on the periphery of cities and architecture such as underdrain, attics, under the floor, ancient mounds, and vacant lots.
 Through his actions as if he were playing around, he connects blank spaces created in the midst of social changes with individual body and emotions as if tying them together like a collage.
 His recent exhibitions include his solo show “Super Play” (Token Art Center, Tokyo, 2019) and art project “Hikikomisen/Hoshasen” (Absorption/Radiation), (Dai 19 Hokuto Bldg., Saitama, 2019).

 In this residency, he focuses on “itchiness” and unconscious body movements related to it while he plans collaborative production and an exhibition as well as research on totalitarianism and labor in agriculture.

 Received her M.F.A. from Graduate School of Arts, Kyoto City University of Arts.
 With an interest in the rather ‘ambiguous’ creative process of paintings, Nohara creates works by using self-made tools such as rulers and paper patterns.
 She has taken part in multiple workshops in various parts of Japan, and has also worked on collaborative works.
 By interacting with others and incorporating this into her works, she explores new possibilities of paintings.
 Her recent exhibitions include “Organized confusion” (gallery TOWD , Tokyo, Japan, 2020), “Asuka Art Village 2019 Round Trip" (Nara Prefecture Complex of Man’yo Culture observation lobby , Nara, Japan, 2019).